ColumPaget/munshin/README.md

 Unfortunately, because SSL/TLS authentication is performed after connection acceptance, it cannot be used to select a 'forward' entry.
 You cannot have a 'forward' entry for one user, and another for a different user, and use SSL authentication to select between them.
 Instead, if a forward entry matches in all things other than its TLS/SSL setup it will be selected, and if Certificate authentication is required and the right certificate is not provided the connection will fail and the service will disconnect.

 Setting this authentication system up requires an 'ssl-verify' path must be provided that contains CA certifiates to be used in authenticating the client's certificate.
+It can be a path to either a file containing concatanated CA certificates for use in verifying client certificates, or else to a directory containing single-file CA certificates.
 Just providing this will prevent any hosts that cannot provide a valid certificate from connecting.
 Further granularity of authentication can be obtained using the 'user' or 'cert-issuer' rules.
 So we have:

 ```
 	forward 443s:192.168.1.1:80 ssl-verify=/etc/ssl/certs